Ivan-Tang-3D/ViewRefer3D/README.md

 ```

 ## Contact
-If you have any question about this project, please feel free to contact tangyiwen@pjlab.org.cn.
+If you have any questions about this project, please feel free to contact tangyiwen@pjlab.org.cn.